mika-s/mika-s.github.io/_posts/2019-05-27-notes-on-70-761-Querying-Data-with-Transact-SQL.markdown

 There two extra options that can be added to `RAISERROR()`:

 - `WITH NOWAIT`: used to raise the error immediately, rather than wait until the buffer is full.
-- `WITH LOG`: have to be used for severity 19 and up.
+- `WITH LOG`: logs the error in the error and application log, and required for severity 19 and up.

 Example: